roadtocode4u/spaceship/docs/icp/24-netlify-hosting/24-netlify-hosting.md

 hide_table_of_contents: true
 ---

-Netlify is a popular cloud platform that specializes in web development and hosting services.
-It is designed to simplify the process of deploying, managing, and scaling web applications and websites.
+Netlify is a well-known cloud platform that specializes in web development and hosting services.
+Its main purpose is to simplify the process of deploying, managing, and scaling websites.
+Whether you're an individual developer or part of a team, Netlify makes it easy to put your website online and efficiently manage it.

 ## 🤔 How to host or publish Website on Netlify ?